CalConnect/DEVGUIDE/_pages/CardDAV/building-a-carddav-client.md

 Before you build your own client, there's a chance there's already a client available for your programming language.

-DEVGUIDE provides a list of known [CardDAV client implementations](../Client-Implementations).
+DEVGUIDE maintains an updated list of known [CardDAV client implementations](../Client-Implementations).

 High-level protocol
 -------------------